Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 If you look at the screen now you will see several files listed in the files tab.
-These are files that are needed to make a package (and which R Studio conveniently creates for you).
-A couple of these files are 'extras' that are put there by R Studio to help it manage your package building ('.Rbuildignore', 'Read-and-delete-me' and 'MyPkg.Rproj') You can just ignore these files, but I wanted you to understand that they are not part of 'required' R package anatomy.
+These are files that are needed to make a package (and which RStudio conveniently creates for you).
+A couple of these files are 'extras' that are put there by RStudio to help it manage your package building ('.Rbuildignore', 'Read-and-delete-me' and 'MyPkg.Rproj') You can just ignore these files, but I wanted you to understand that they are not part of 'required' R package anatomy.